 - reflect on individual and student identity, and the impact identity has on the learning environment,

 - learn about and engage in inclusive teaching practices, including interrupting bias; and

 - explore leadership principles and discuss how to be an advocate and agent for institutional change.

-View spring workshop sessions open to the campus community.
-Workshops can also be arranged through schools, colleges and departments by contacting Don Gillian-Daniel, Ph.D., The Collaborative, at email@example.com.
+At least one, open workshop series will be held each semester.
+Workshops can also be arranged through schools, colleges and departments by contacting Don Gillian-Daniel, Ph.D., The Collaborative, at firstname.lastname@example.org.